 Set and enforce clear rules against drinking and uphold certain consequences if they fail to abide by your rules.
 Link responsible actions to freedoms, such as a later curfew or use of the family car, so your expectations carry some weight.

-Speaking about drinking is a tough, but necessary topic to tackle with your children.
-Ultimately you want to remain as approachable as possible when children feel that youre being honest with them, theyll be more likely to respect your rules and feel comfortable coming to you when they have any questions.
+Talking about drinking is a tough but necessary topic to tackle with your children.
+Ultimately you want to remain as approachable as possible.
+When children feel that you’re being honest with them, they’ll be more likely to respect your rules and feel comfortable coming to you when they have any problems or questions.

 Resources for Parents in the Cayman Islands